 LETTER I.

 INTRODUCTION to the subject.
-Felicia purposes to study Botany, and to communicate the result of her Lessons to her sisterPage
+Felicia purposes to study Botany, and to communicate the result of her Lessons to her sisterpage 1

 LETTER II.

 The parts that compose a plant enumerated.
 Description of the Root and its uses.
 Winter Buds.
 The Trunk.
 The Leaves.
 The Perspiration of the Sun-flower.
-Props, their uses.
-Peculiar defences of some plants....
+Props, uses.
+Peculiar defences of some Plants.
+3

 LETTER III.

 Fructification.
-Description of its several parts.
+Description of its several Parts.
 Nectary.
-Its s uses 10
+Its uses 10

 LETTER IV.
+HE

 Remarks upon the wisdom shown in the suitable formation of the different parts of Plants to their respective purposes.
 Description of a Crown Imperial.
-Willow-wren.
+Willow Wren.
 The parts of a Stock Gilliflower described.
-Double Flowers are monsters
+Double Flowers are monsters.
+17

+Sters

 LETTER V.

 Instruments necessary for the Dissection of small Flowers.
 Curious account of the Pea-flower.
-Leguminous plants generally suitable for food.
+Leguminous Plants generally suitable for food.
 Classification necessary.
-Linnæus
+Linnæus 22

-CONTENTS.
+LETT